-Audit Comments

-Significant judgement or estimate

-Summary of management's Relates to approach

-Assessme nt

-Light

-Purple

-Police Pension Scheme liability -£2.6bn Chief Constable / Group The Chief Constable's Police Pension Scheme liability at 31 March 2023 is £2.6billion (PY £2.6billion).
-The Chief Constable operates three pension schemes for police officers, these are the 1987,2006 and 2015 Police Pension Schemes.
+Significant judgement or estimate Relates to Summary of management's approach Audit Comments Assessm nt Police Pension Scheme liability - £2.6bn Chief Constable / Group The Chief Constable's Police Pension Scheme liability at 31 March 2023 is £2.6billion (PY £2.6billion).
+The Chief Constable operates three pension schemes for police officers, these are the 1987 ,2006 and 2015 Police Pension Schemes.
 The Chief Constable uses Barnett Waddingham to provide actuarial valuations of their Police Pension Scheme liabilities.
 A full actuarial valuation is required every four years.
 Whist the last full actuarial valuation was completed in at 31 March 2021, the estimate of the pension liability at 31 March 2024 is based on up-to-date membership data and assumptions.
 Given the significant value of the net pension fund liability (surplus), small changes in assumptions can result in significant valuation movements.

-There has been a £10m net actuarial loss during 2023/24.

-assessing the estimate, we have considered the following:

-- · assessed management's expert (Barnett Waddingham) to ensure they are suitably qualified and independent; - assessed the actuary's approach to confirm reasonableness of approach; - used an auditor's expert (PwC) to assess the methods and assumptions used by management's actuary (see table below for consideration of assumptions); - gained assurance over the completeness and accuracy of the underlying information used to determine the estimate; - assessed the impact of any changes to valuation method; - · assessed the reasonableness of decrease in estimate; and - assessed the adequacy of disclosure of estimate in the financial statements in comparing the figures disclosed in the draft accounts, we identified an incorrect figure for Police Officer Pension Contributions was translated from the IAS 19 report into the financial statements.
-This caused a disclosure and primary statement adjustment, more details of which can be found in Appendix D.

-The life expectancy for females currently aged 65 falls just outside of the expected range, however we are satisfied this does not create a risk of material misstatement as a 0.1 year movement in assumptions for pensioners would result in an estimated non-material movement of £4m.
-This is based on the actuary's sensitivity analysis.
+There has been a £10m net actuarial loss during 2023/24. assessing the estimate, we have cons assessed management's expert (B assessed the actuary's approach used an auditor's expert (PwC) to table below for consideration of a gained assurance over the comple estimate; assessed the impact of any chang assessed the reasonableness of de assessed the adequacy of disclosed disclosed in the draft accounts, we translated from the IAS 19 report in adjustment, more details of which Police Pension Scheme Assumptions Discount rate Pension increase rate Salary growth Life expectancy - Males currently aged 45/65 Life expectancy - Females currently aged 45/65 The life expectancy for females current this does not create a risk of material result in an estimated non-material m arnett Waddingh to confirm reaso assess the metho ssumptions); teness and accu es to valuation r ecrease in estimate ir of estimate ir e identified an in to the financial s can be found in Actuary Value 4.90% 2.90% 2.90% 2.90% 2.90% 2.90% 2.90% 2.90% 2.90% 2.90% 2.90% nam) to ensure they are nableness of approach; ods and assumptions us uracy of the underlying i nethod; ate; and n the financial statement correct figure for Police statements.
+This caused Appendix D. PwC range 4.80%-4.95% 2.85%-3.00% 3.85%-4.00% 21.9-22.5/ 20.6-21.3 24.6-24.7/ 23.2-23.3 s just outside of the expe ed by management's nformation used to de as - in comparing the Officer Pension Cont a disclosure and prim Assessment actuary (see etermine the figures ributions was hary statement we are satisfied sioners would Light Purple

-- [Dark Purple] We disagree with the estimation process or judgements that underpin the estimate and consider the estimate to be potentially materially misstated. - [Blue] We consider the estimate is unlikely to be materially misstated however management's estimation process contains assumptions we consider optimistic - [Grey] We consider the estimate is unlikely to be materially misstated however management's estimation process contains assumptions we consider cautious - [Light Purple] We consider management's process is appropriate and key assumptions are neither optimistic or cautious © 2024 Grant Thornton UK LLP.
+• [Dark Purple] We disagree with the estimation process or judgements that underpin the estimate and consider the estimate to be potentially materially misstated

+- [Blue] We consider the estimate is unlikely to be materially misstated however management's estimation process contains assumptions we consider optimistic - Grey] We consider the estimate is unlikely to be materially misstated however management's estimation process contains assumptions we consider cautious - [Light Purple] We consider management's process is appropriate and key assumptions are neither optimistic or cautious © 2024 Grant Thornton UK LLP.